nvie/decoders/README.md

 // Call .verify() on the incoming data const user = userDecoder.verify(externalData);
 //    ^^^^
-//    TypeScript automatically infers this type as:
+//    TypeScript will infer this type as:
 //    {
 //      id: number;
 //      name: string;